Book a demo

 To conduct an effective OQ, predefined test scenarios are executed to assess the equipment’s functionality.
 This includes testing various operational parameters, such as temperature, pressure, and speed, to confirm that the equipment performs as expected.
 Documentation plays a crucial role in OQ, with detailed records of tests and results serving as evidence of compliance.

-The Significance of PQ (Performance Qualification)
+The significance of PQ (Performance qualification)

 Performance Qualification (PQ) represents the culmination of the validation process, focusing on ensuring that the entire system consistently produces results within established specifications.
 PQ evaluates the overall performance of the system in its intended environment, emphasizing meeting product quality requirements.